-- 2 The development of the 40 Acres CWPP was overseen by the 40 Acres Fire Safe Council. - 3 Representatives from various government agencies-along with members of fire departments and local - 4 communities-formed a Core Team and participated in decision-making activities that led to the - 5 development of the 40 Acres CWPP.
-Stakeholder involvement is critical in producing a meaningful - 6 document that includes all collaborators' diverse perspectives.
-The Core Team drives the planning - 7 process in its decision making, data sharing, experience, and communication with community members - 8 who are not on the Core Team.
-The project was kicked off on June 28, 2022; the Core Team met for the - 9 first time on July 26, 2022, and convened again on October 27, 2022, and lastly on February 15, 2023. - 10 The Core Team list is provided in the Executive Summary.
+The development of the 40 Acres CWPP was overseen by the 40 Acres Fire Safe Council.
+Representatives from various government agencies-along with members of fire departments and local communities-formed a Core Team and participated in decision-making activities that led to the development of the 40 Acres CWPP.
+Stakeholder involvement is critical in producing a meaningful document that includes all collaborators' diverse perspectives.
+The Core Team drives the planning process in its decision making, data sharing, experience, and communication with community members who are not on the Core Team.
+The project was kicked off on June 28, 2022; the Core Team met for the first time on July 26, 2022; convened again on October 27, 2022; and met for the last time on February 15, 2023.

+The Core Team list is provided in the Executive Summary.

-11 PLANNING AREA
+PLANNING AREA

-- 12 The Planning Area includes the entire community of 40 Acres and the surrounding area (Refer to Figure - 13 ES.1 in the Executive Summary).
+The Planning Area includes the entire community of 40 Acres and the surrounding area (refer to Figure ES.1 in the Executive Summary).

-14 LAND OWNERSHIP
+LAND OWNERSHIP

-- 15 40 Acres itself is composed of privately owned land.
-Surrounding the community is land owned by the - 16 City of Los Angeles and federal land administered by the Bureau of Land Management (BLM) - 17 (Figure 1.2). - 18 Additional details regarding the Planning Area, such as topography, weather, and vegetation are - 19 summarized in Appendix B.
+40 Acres itself is composed of privately owned land.
+Surrounding the community is land owned by the City of Los Angeles and federal land administered by the Bureau of Land Management (BLM) (Figure 1.2).

+Additional details regarding the Planning Area, such as topography, weather, and vegetation are summarized in Appendix B.